ysabetwordsmith: (Crowdfunding butterfly ship)

 [personal profile] curiosity

-Voting is now CLOSED for the FICTION category of the 2025 Rose & Bay Awards.
+Voting is now CLOSED for the WEBCOMIC category of the 2026 Rose & Bay Awards.
 Thank you for your participation!

-Voting is now OPEN for the Fiction category of the Rose & Bay Awards.
-This award recognizes exceptional writers.
-Everyone is encouraged to vote!
+Voting is now OPEN for the Webcomic category of the Rose and Bay Awards.
+These awards honor excellence in creative crowdfunding, and this category recognizes outstanding webcomics.
+Everyone is encouraged to vote.
 Please read the complete details below, and then make your vote in the following poll.
-For more information about these awards, visit the 2025 Landing Page.
+For more information about these awards, visit the 2026 Rose & Bay Landing Page.

 Read more... )